sportsdunia logo

 Iconic InningsHarry Brook– 3179 vs Pakistan (2024, Test)

-Ranking factors
+Ranking Factors

 The game of cricket is enjoyed being played in a variety of stadiums around the world.
 But Stadiums in Pakistan also have their grace and value.
-We have ranked all cricket stadium in Pakistan based on some major facts of capacity and boundary size to rank them accurately and fairly.
+We have ranked all cricket stadiums in Pakistan based on some major facts of capacity and boundary size to rank them accurately and fairly.
 The major facts follow as:

 • Boundary size: The Boundary size of a stadium is an important factor in rating the best cricket stadium.
 Unlike seating capacity or infrastructure, boundary dimensions have a direct impact on how the game progresses.
 The batters have easier shots to play and do not bring in much power if the grounds are small.
 This average boundary length involves both straight and square boundaries.